fusioncharts/angular-fusioncharts/README.md

   ],
   imports: [
     BrowserModule,
-    // Specify FusionChartsModule as an import
+    // Specify FusionChartsModule as import
-    // and pass FusionCharts and Charts as a dependency FusionChartsModule.forRoot(FusionCharts, Charts), ],
+    // and pass FusionCharts as a dependency FusionChartsModule.forRoot(FusionCharts)
+  ],
   providers: [],
   bootstrap: [AppComponent]